matteoquintiliani/earthworm-docker-sandbox/README.md

 All configuration variables can be set within the file `Makefile.env` or passed as argument at run-time to command `make`.

-It is convenient to set all the variables, except for `EW_ENV`, within the `Makefile.env` file.
+It is convenient to set all the variables, except for `EW_ENV` (or variables for creating the Earthworm Environments), within the `Makefile.env` file.

 Usually, the variabile `EW_ENV` is passed as an argument to the command `make`.
 Example: